emmanuelframos/design-patterns/README.md

 - A part-whole hierarchy should be represented so that clients can treat part and whole objects uniformly.
 - A part-whole hierarchy should be represented as tree structure.

+#### Decorator
+Allows behavior to be added to an individual object, dynamically, without affecting the behavior of other objects from the same class.

+**Solve problems like:**
+- Responsibilities should be added to (and removed from) an object dynamically at run-time.
+- A flexible alternative to subclassing for extending functionality should be provided.

 ### Dependencies
 ```
 *   Java 1.8 (https://www.oracle.com/java/technologies/javase-jdk8-downloads.html)